 - if it’s an urgent application (called a “Without Notice” application, because the other parent isn’t told about your application before the judge makes a decision), or

-- if you’re applying for a consent order (this is where both sides want the same thing and ask the judge to make this into a court order), or
+- if you’re applying for a Consent Order (this is where both sides want the same thing and ask the judge to make this into a court order), or

-- if care and protection proceedings have been started for the child under the Oranga Tamariki Act 1989, or
+- if care and protection proceedings have started for the child under the Oranga Tamariki Act 1989, or

 - if you provide an affidavit (a sworn statement) with your application, giving evidence that at least one of you is unable to participate effectively in Family Dispute Resolution or that the other person has been violent towards you or your child.